pybind/pybind11/docs/advanced/cast/custom.rst

       in every compilation unit of the Python extension module.
 Otherwise, undefined behavior can ensue.

-* The preferred method is to *declare* a function named `pybind11_select_caster`, its only purpose is to associate the C++ type with its caster class:
+* The preferred method is to *declare* a function named ``pybind11_select_caster``, its only purpose is to associate the C++ type with its caster class:

   .. code-block:: cpp

       inty_type_caster pybind11_select_caster(inty*);

-  The argument is a *pointer* to the C++ type, the return type is the `caster_type`.
+  The argument is a *pointer* to the C++ type, the return type is the caster type.
 This function has no implementation!